-Mayor George LeBlanc is committed to serving the citizens of Moncton by listening to their input, comments, and suggestions and bringing these forward to discussions of Council.
+Mayor Dawn Arnold is committed to serving the citizens of Moncton by listening to their input, comments, and suggestions and bringing these forward to discussions of Council.
 He is the head of City Council and, along with Council, makes many major decisions that have an important impact on the future of the city.

 The mayor supports charitable and community activities by bringing personal or written greetings on behalf of the city.

 Organizations or community groups who would like to invite the mayor to their event may address a letter of request or invitation to the Mayor’s Office.
 Whenever possible, the mayor or a member of City Council will bring greetings in person.
 Written greetings may also be requested this way.

 In order to ensure that appropriate remarks/greetings are prepared for your specific event, please fill out an Appearances Form -- Mayor & Council.
 Feel free to provide additional information such as agendas and programs, and other information on your organization.